cwru-sdle/FAIRmaterials/JOSSpaper/paper.md

 This complexity prevents many researchers from creating and integrating ontologies with their own datasets entirely.
 Therefore, there is a need for a tool that can create ontologies with an interface that is easily understandable and provides ample documentation on how to use it.
 `FAIRmaterials` seeks to lower the barrier of entry for scientists entering the world of ontology development and evolution.
 The package provides a baseline CSV ontology template with built-in and easy-to-follow instructions on how to design an ontology which can be found [here](https://docs.google.com/spreadsheets/d/1k7gFRc1Yslc-m65aWfFCxqk5UtrKZl9c3GyEFQvLSFU/edit?gid=1078491905#gid=1078491905).
+Preliminary applications of the package in additive manufacturing [@FAIRcite1] suggest that `FAIRmaterials` offers valuable capabilities for researchers.

 ![Empty Variable CSV Template Sheet for the `FAIRmaterials` Package.
 The CSV template sheet includes specific instructions on how to fill out every row to correctly generate the ontology.
 Template is split in half for readability.\label{fig:Variable_Sheet_Template_CSV}](Variable_Sheet_Template_CSV.png){width="100%"}